github-felipe-caputo/raytracer/README.md

 ## Compiling the code
 To compile the code the only dependency is the following, used only to create a canvas and display the pixels.
 Everything else in the engine is done from the ground up.

-- [Simple and Fast Multimedia Library](https://www.sfml-dev.org/) - A library to load images in OpenGL.
+- [Simple and Fast Multimedia Library](https://www.sfml-dev.org/) - A library to help displaying images in a canvas.

 A `Makefile` is available on the repo as an example.